Australian case studies in Regenerative Agriculture

 Each Soils For Life case study is an interwoven story supported by evidence about how the land has changed the land manager and how the land manager has changed the land.
-Using a process of expert elicitation, we understand each property in terms of four distinct phases of land management then seek to understand how the approach to land management has impacted the landscape and the people managing it in social, economic and ecological terms.
+We understand each property in terms of four distinct phases of land management then seek to understand how the approach to land management has impacted the landscape and the people managing it in social, economic and ecological terms.

 Robust assessment and analysis

 To prepare the case studies, we rely on each farmers’ expert knowledge of their landscape as well as expert elicitation and observation, published and unpublished research/data collection, our own interviews, soil testing and external economic analysis.
 Our case studies are developed using a robust, professional methodology by a team of ecologists, soil scientists and researchers.
 They provide evidence of how land management innovators are achieving productivity, environmental, economic and social outcomes through regenerative agriculture practices.